Real Talk about Sexual Assault

 As part of the process, you need to calmly but firmly explain to your child that because they sinned, they will face consequences.
 (The form those consequences take is up to you.)
 One of the main goals of these consequences is reestablishing trust and responsibility.
 Remind them that you’re doing this because you love them and want what’s best for them.

-The Old Testament is pretty clear on sexual assault and how to act when boundaries have important been crossed.
+The Old Testament is pretty clear about God’s view on sexual assault and how to act when boundaries have been crossed.
 Let’s start with Deuteronomy 22:23-29.
-Deuteronomy is full of laws for God’s people, and this section of text protects women in particular against assault.
-The passage gives three possible scenarios:
+Although stoning isn’t typically a part of justice in the modern world, this section includes an important window into how God cares about sexual assault and differentiates it from other forms of sexual immorality.
+The passage gives three possible scenarios of sex happening outside of marriage and what the repercussions for that are:

-- If a man sleeps with a virgin woman engaged to be married, they should both be stoned to death.
+1. If a man has sex with a virgin woman engaged to be married, they should both be stoned to death.
 The man deserves death because he slept with a woman promised to another man.
-The woman deserves death because she did not cry for help even though she was in a town (i.e. a place where her cries would be heard), which indicates that she did not resist and was a willing participant.
+The woman deserves death because even though she was in a town where people would have heard her if she cried out, she did not, which indicates that she was a willing participant.

-- If a man rapes an engaged woman, he should be stoned to death while she is protected from harm.
-Scripture compares this scenario to someone who attacks and murders his neighbor—helpless despite cries for help.
-The man finds the woman out in the country and forces her to lie with him (she screamed but was not heard), so it is considered rape.
-He pays a price while she is protected.
+2. If a man rapes an engaged woman, he should be stoned to death while she is protected from harm.
+Scripture compares this scenario to someone who commits murder.
+The man found the woman out in the country and forced her to have sex with him (she screamed but was not heard), so it is considered rape.
+He pays a price, but she is protected.

-- If a man has sex with a woman not engaged to be married, he has to pay the dowry, take her as his wife, and never divorce her.
-The wording is a bit different in this verse: It says that they are “discovered,” which implies some form of mutual responsibility that’s different from the previous scenario.
-But the man is still held responsible because he is the one who captured her.
-The fact that he must marry this woman notes that she is now under his care and he’s got to provide for her (important in a culture in such a patriarchal culture).
+3. If a man rapes a woman not engaged to be married, he has to pay the dowry, marry her, and never divorce her.
+The wording is a bit different in this verse: it says that they are “discovered” (Deuteronomy 22:28), which implies some form of mutual responsibility that’s different from the previous scenario.
+But the man is still held responsible because he is the one who initiated the sexual encounter.
+The fact that he’s required to marry this woman means she is now under his care and he must provide for her.

-Our merciful Father tenderly cares for our children and sees them in their distress.
-Though this law was in place, 2 Samuel 13 shows the sin of human nature.
-Amnon, the son of King David, was in love with his half-sister, Tamar.
+Though this law was in place, 2 Samuel 13 shows that sinful human nature persisted—as it does today.
+Amnon, son of King David, was in love with his half sister Tamar.
 In a conniving scheme, he tricked Tamar into tending to him while he was “sick.”
 When she arrived to help, he overcame her despite her cries.
 He wasn’t really sick after all.
-After violating Tamar, Amnon actually hated her—yes, his feelings turned to hatred as quickly as his feelings of love came—and ordered her out of his home.
-Scripture says she lived as a “desolate woman” after that.
-Why then, had God’s Law not protected Tamar against such a terrible thing?
+After violating Tamar, Amnon actually hated her—yes, his feelings changed quickly from love to hatred—and ordered her out of his home.
+Scripture says she lived as a “desolate woman” after that (2 Samuel 13:20).
+Amnon had broken God’s law, causing Tamar to suffer.

-The saddest part of this story is that Tamar was told by her brother Absalom to keep silent about the incident.
-Absalom took “revenge” by killing Amnon (which could be argued also served his own purposes, since the two men were vying for King David’s throne), while Tamar was left with the repercussions.
-People don’t often get it right, but God promises to heal the brokenhearted.
-He sees us in our pain, even when the world around us seems to scream otherwise.
+One of the saddest parts of this story is that Tamar’s brother Absalom told her to keep silent about the incident.
+Absalom took revenge by killing Amnon (which could be argued also served his own purposes, since the two men were vying for King David’s throne), while Tamar was left with the repercussions.
+People don’t often get it right, but God promises to “[heal] the brokenhearted.”
+He sees us in our pain, even when the world around us seems to turn its back.

 So what can we learn from Tamar?
 We can use the pain we see in this story to learn how to love our children more tenderly than Tamar was loved.
-There are also two really important characteristics to take from Tamar.
+There are also two important characteristics to observe in Tamar.
 First, she knew right from wrong.
 There was no question that she knew what Amnon demanded was inappropriate.
-She actually tried to convince him to propose marriage to her rather than force himself upon her.
+She actually tried to convince him to propose marriage to her rather than force himself on her.
 We need our children to be outspoken and clear about their boundaries as well.
 Second, she has a strong voice.
-Tamar does not stay quiet while this is happening; she yells out repeatedly, telling Amnon of the dishonor he’d be committing.
+Tamar does not stay quiet while this is happening.
+She yells out repeatedly, telling Amnon of the dishonor he’d be committing.
 Sadly, she was eventually overcome, but she exercised the power of her voice.
-Our sons and daughters have that voice, too, and we should encourage them to use it, even when they feel helpless.
+Our sons and daughters have a voice too, and we should encourage them to use it, even when they feel helpless.
 You never know when someone’s protest might make the difference.

 Sin, dysfunction, and pain flourish in silence and isolation, and Satan knows it.
 He knows how vulnerable we are when we feel like outcasts, unworthy, defiled, and unlovable.
 The enemy loves darkness because that’s where he can make our secrets, shame, and hurt torment our every thought.
 But when we begin to step into the light, Satan is no match for the redeeming power of Jesus.
 Ephesians 5:8-16 tells us that we’re children of light.
-Everything exposed by the light becomes visible, and everything illuminated becomes a light.
+Everything exposed by the light becomes visible.
 Fear, guilt, depression, and pain have no place to hide in the light of the Lord.
-This exposure can only lead to life, forgiveness, and restored joy from the Lord.
+This exposure can only lead to life, forgiveness, and restored joy.
 As scary as it is to speak up, we need to.
-And we need to help our kids feel safe enough to.
+And we need to help our kids feel safe enough to do the same.

-Perhaps most importantly, God’s Word talks clearly and often about how He protects the meek, the downtrodden, the mourners, the orphan, the widow, those in distress, the “alien” (i.e. the immigrant or refugee), the helpless, the victim, the sinner….
+Perhaps most important, God’s Word talks clearly and frequently about how he protects the meek, the downtrodden, the mourners, the orphan, the widow, those in distress, the “alien” (i.e., the immigrant or refugee), the helpless, the victim, the sinner . . .
 He desires that none should perish, that all should come to repentance.
-He also says that He hates wrongdoing and loves justice, and that vengeance is His.
-As you equip your kids to resist those who would do to ill to them and to discern right from wrong, also remind them of exactly Who is on their side, fighting for them tirelessly and ceaselessly.
+He also says that he hates wrongdoing and loves justice, and that vengeance is His.
+As you equip your kids to resist those who would harm them and to discern right from wrong, also remind them of exactly who is on their side, fighting for them tirelessly and ceaselessly.

-If your child has been the victim of others’ lusts, this God knows every tear they’ve cried, every pain they’ve felt, and took it upon Himself through the cross.
-He’s with them through it all, He’s for them, and He desires that they once again flourish in His love.
-Help them learn to forgive their abuser, knowing full well that God will bring about true justice in His perfect timing.
+If your child has been the victim of others’ lusts, this God knows every tear they’ve cried, every pain they’ve felt, and he’s taken it all upon himself through the Cross.
+He’s with them through it all, he’s for them, and he desires that they once again flourish in his love.
+Help them learn to forgive their abuser, knowing full well that God will bring about true justice in his perfect timing.

-If your child has been accused of or has committed some sort of assault, take heart.
-Your child is not beyond God’s grace and redemption; he or she is included in the “all” that God desires to come to repentance, and He is working toward that end goal.
-Continue to pray for your child, speak truth over them, shower them in love, but also allow them to experience consequences for their actions.
+If your child has been accused of or has committed an assault, take heart.
+Your child is not beyond God’s grace and redemption; he or she is included in the “all” whom God desires to come to repentance, and he is working toward that end goal.
+Continue to pray for your child, speak truth over them, and shower them in love—but also allow them to experience consequences for their actions.
 Help them become the image-bearer God desires them to be.
 And remember that only God can turn helpless situations into stories of beauty, redemption, forgiveness, and flourishing.

 How do I teach my children to respect the sexual dignity of others?

-Sexual assault is scary, but there are ways we can prepare ourselves as parents to prevent it from happening.
-It starts with honesty and ends with love.
-When our kids feel safe to verbalize, process, and emote, they’ll know who they can turn to in times of need.
-We need to pray for our kids daily, not only that they’d remain safe from harm, but that they’d continue to grow in the love we model for them and stand up for others who need support.
+Sexual assault is scary, but there are ways we can prepare ourselves as parents to make it less likely—starting with honesty and ending with love.
+When our kids feel safe to verbalize, process, and emote, they’ll know whom they can turn to in times of need.
+We must pray for our kids daily, not only that they will remain safe from harm, but that they will continue to grow in the love we model for them and to stand up for others who need support.